Shape-based Evaluation of Epidemic Forecasts: Conclusions and Future Work

 \section{Conclusions and Future Work}

-Infectious disease forecasting evaluation is traditionally done using measures that compare numerical predictions and ground truth.
+Infectious disease forecasting evaluation is traditionally done using measures that compare numerical predictions with ground truth.
 We proposed an evaluation based on shapes.
 To enable this evaluation, we define a set of shapes of interest called shapelets.
-We proposed a representation of a given shape in ``shapelet space'' where each dimension represents the similarity of the given shape with one of the shapelets.
+We proposed a representation of a given shape in ``shapelet-space'' where each dimension represents the similarity of the given shape with one of the shapelets.
 We proved that two points are mapped close to each other in this representation if and only if the two shapes are similar.
-We demonstrated that the shapelet space representation is able to capture the shapes of the trend well.
-Based on the representation we defined the shapelet-space score which is the cosine similarity between the shapelet space representation of the prediction and ground truth.
+We demonstrated that the shapelet-space representation is able to capture the shapes of the trend well.
+Based on the representation we defined the shapelet-space score as the cosine similarity between the shapelet-space representation of the prediction and ground truth.

 We transform the predictions of all the models submitted for COVID-19 cases and death forecasts on a given week into the shapelet-space representation.
 We took the average of the representation to obtain the shapelet-space ensemble.
 We demonstrated that this ensemble is able to capture the shape of future trends better than the COVIDhub ensemble model obtained by combining numerical forecasts of all the models.
 Particularly, for case forecasting during the time of changing trends, the shapelet ensemble is able to perform significantly better than COVIDhub ensemble.
-We also demonstrated that as the agreement among the models increases the worst-case performance of the shapelet ensemble also increases.
+We also demonstrated that as the agreement among the models increases, the worst-case performance of the shapelet ensemble also increases.
 Thus, in prospective forecasting, agreement among the models can provide an early indicator of how reliable the forecasts are.

 We have only evaluated the shapes of the point forecasts.
 The real-time forecasting efforts also have probabilistic forecasts given in the form of quantiles.
 In future work, we will extend our methods to capture the expected shape generated by the probabilistic forecasts.
 We will also extend our analysis and evaluation to influenza forecasting.